delgada-ui/delgada/README.md

 ## What is Delgada?

-Delgada is a frontend web framework for building slim multipage websites using modern web standards and conventions.
+Delgada is a web framework for building slim multipage websites using modern web standards and conventions.

 Features include: